aws-solutions-library-samples/Guidance-for-Authentication-with-Digital-Wallets-on-AWS/backend/README.md

-# NFT Gallery Guide
+# NFT Gallery - Backend Guide

-See the `template.yaml` file which contains all the resources to be deployed by SAM.
+This folder contains the `template.yaml` file which contains all the resources to be deployed by [SAM](https://aws.amazon.com/serverless/sam/) and several [Amazon Lambda functions](https://aws.amazon.com/lambda/).

+# Requirements

+You must have [SAM CLI](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/install-sam-cli.html) installed.

+You must have an [Alchemy](https://www.alchemy.com/) and [Moralis](https://moralis.io/) account and respective API keys to deploy this project backend.

+# Setup

 Rename `prod.parameters.example` to `prod.parameters` and add the Alchemy and Moralis keys in order to have access to their API.